dynexcoin/Dynex/README.md

 Then just follow the commands (use "O" to open an existing wallet or "G" to generate a new wallet for your DNX).

-You start minig directly from within your wallet: type the command "start_mining <number_of_threads>" to start mining DNX.
+You can start minig directly from within your wallet: type the command "start_mining <number_of_threads>" to start mining DNX.

 ```
 start_mining 8